Ayurveda is known as the knowledge of life and longevity.

 Get Support from Herbs

 I’ve shared a lot of herbs above.
 However, allow me to discuss briefly the 7 herbs that will help you sail through menopause.
-According to Dr. Douillard, combining modern science with ancient practices, he found the best herbs to produce the healthiest menopause experience for the women of today.
-These magical herbs are: Musta, Shatavari, Chaste Tree Berry, Finger Leaf Morning Glory, Black Cohosh, Wild Yam and Ashoka.
+According to Dr. Douillard, combining modern science with ancient practices, he found the best herbs to produce the healthiest menopause experience for today’s women.
+These magical herbs are Musta, Shatavari, Chaste Tree Berry, Finger Leaf Morning Glory, Black Cohosh, Wild Yam and Ashoka.

-Ayurveda believes every living thing on this planet is driven by doshas.
+Ayurveda believes doshas drive every living thing on this planet.
 It also uses the healing power of nature to fix imbalances and keep the body in good shape.
 A healthy diet and regular exercise hold the key to an effective Ayurvedic treatment.

 Here are some things you need to remember when following the Ayurvedic diet: